 (3) Re-entry permit

-In preparation for the various business trips and other travel that will undoubtedly arise during the term of your working visa, it is recommended that a re-entry permit be obtained after entering Japan on a working visa.
-This will allow you to avoid the hassle of re-applying for a visa at an overseas Japanese government office every time you leave Japan and wish to re-enter.
-Re-entry permits are valid for a maximum of five years and are available in two types: single and multiple.
-To apply for a re-entry permit, take your passport and alien resident card to your local immigration office.
+In preparation for the various business trips and other travels that will undoubtedly arise during the term of your working visa, it is recommended that a re-entry permit be obtained after entering Japan on a working visa.
+This will allow you to avoid the hassle of re-applying for a visa at an overseas Japanese diplomatic mission abroad every time you leave Japan and wish to re-enter.
+Re-entry permits are valid for a maximum of five years and are available in two types: “one-time re-entry” and “multiple re-entry.”
+To apply for a re-entry permit, take your passport and residence card to your local Immigration Bureau.

-The introduction of the new residency management system from July 9, 2012 was accompanied by the introduction of a new "special re-entry permit" system.
-Under this system, foreign nationals in possession of a valid passport and resident card who declare their intention when they leave to re-enter Japan within 1 year of their departure to continue their activities in Japan are no longer, in principle, required to obtain a re-entry permit.
-However, if the period of stay will expire less than 1 year after departure, they must re-enter Japan before the expiration of this period of stay.
+From July 9, 2012, "special re-entry permit" system was introduced.
+Under this system, foreign nationals in possession of a valid passport and resident card who declare their intentions that they will re-enter Japan within 1 year of their departures for continuing their activities in Japan are no longer, in principle, required to obtain the special re-entry permit.
+However, if the period of stay will expire less than 1 year after departure, they must re-enter Japan before its expiration date.

 Setting up an office